This article was last updated on February 3

 Moe, from Florida commented, “who do I contact for missing FPUC payments?
 Every rep you speak with gives you a different answer.
 So far last week I had one that gives the normal “there’s nothing we can do” response.
 Then there was one rep who was going to give me a phone number but it sounded like the 833-FLapply #, and we started to argue on that and she claimed it was a different #, but the call got disconnected.
 And then there was one who told me they have a system they can see the dates the FPUC payments were made, but it’s a separate screen only they can see.
 I’m not sure why this has to be such a mystery.
 I mean they have to have some way of knowing how much and what dates they payments they are issuing are for.
 Why is this so difficult?
-Everything with my account is for the most part fine now, except I never got the retro payment for the weeks 4/04 and 4/11 and I’ve my account effective date is 3/22.
+Everything with my account is for the most part fine now, except I never got the retro payments.
 People many people that filed after me have made claims that all their payments are caught up.
 It doesn’t make sense.

 Kristen who is in a tough spot commented, “I’m a substitute teacher in Texas and my benefits just ran out i only got paid for one week this week due to regular benefits since I’m part time covid emergency benefits only qualified it says they will contact us on whether are benefits are extended per case in Texas but I’ve gotten nothing by mail call or email and i cannot get anyone on the phone anywhere to ask if im gonna get the extended benefits or not and when ill know or any correspondence regarding it since i should being that i cannot go back to work yet and did and since school isn’t back in yet i’m not sure if qualify for the summer months or not this is my first year doing it and i don’t know what i’m supposed to do just that i’ve got kids bills to pay and don’t know now since i wasn’t expecting to be totally dropped and hoping to receive notice by now that i might auto extend on the benefits like it says we will online for the extra benefits amounts after exhausted this last week i’m not being paid for i just don’t know how i’m gonna live now can anyone in the same situation help?